Jing-King/get-spotify-genres/README.md

 [Demo](http://get-spotify-genres.medina.network/)

 - [ ] Make it so You can just search song name
 - [ ] Let you hit enter to search.
+- [ ] Add Features for a Track
+- [ ] Seach Playlist For genres and create list of artist of that genres